 Closer to the sky!
-The new glass lift and skydeck in the historic tower of the Niguliste Museum.
-The lift will rise through three floors to the skydeck, where the Old Town, Tallinn Bay and unique views in all four directions will be visible.
+The new glass lift and skydeck in the historic tower of the Niguliste Museum are open!
+A lift that rises through three floors leads to the skydeck, providing a unique 360-degree view of the Old Town and Tallinn Bay.

-The lift and the skydeck, which will soon be finished after extensive reconstruction, are unique in Estonia.
-Everyone, including those with special needs, can use the lift to reach the top of the tower.
-Alternatively, the reconstructed staircase can be used to move between the floors to examine the architecture of the tower and all its details at leisure.
+The lift and the skydeck, completed as the result of extensive construction work, are unique in Estonia.
+Everyone, including people with special needs, can take the lift to the top of the tower.
+To get a closer look at the architecture and details of the tower, visitors can also move between floors along the restored staircase in the tower.

 Architectural solution and design: KOKO architects

 Interior architect: Liis Lindvere (KOKO architects)

 Executed by: OÜ Tarrest LT

 Video: Villu Plink (Art Museum of Estonia) and Kerttu Palginõmm (Art Museum of Estonia ‒ Niguliste Museum)